 The answer is another question.
 Can you position a robot to 0.1mm if necessary?
-Can you maintain the end effector at 90.0 degrees as you move it about?
-No, teaching by hand (called lead-by-the-nose) seems user friendly at first glance but the real world needs more precision.
+Can you maintain the end effector at 90.0 degrees from one position to the next?
+Teaching by hand (also called lead-by-the-nose) seems user friendly at first glance but the real world needs more precision.

 What if you have a tray containing 100 positions?
 It is best to let the system calculate them.
 Some users have 1000s of positions for various reasons, all listed in precise Cartesian coordinates calculated by the software.

 Why is there no off-line programming?